Key takeaways:

 A successful product redesign involves considering a wide range of factors, where data-driven decision making and creativity come together to solve user problems.
 Conversions matter as much as artistry, and considering how these elements intertwine will result in more effective and impactful designs.

-A website or app is like a microcosm of a brand, where content, visuals, UI, and UX intermingle in a delicate balance.
-If one piece is out of whack, it can disrupt the harmony of everything surrounding it.
+A website or app is like a microcosm of a brand, where content, visuals, UI, and UX—including thoughtful user experience writing intermingle in a delicate balance.
+Understanding how ux design vs product design differs can help ensure each element works cohesively, supporting both the user journey and overall business goals.

 4. Decide how you’ll measure success